flame-engine/flame/doc/flame/components.md

 final animationTicker = SpriteAnimationTicker(animation);

-// or alternatively
+// or alternatively, you can ask the animation object to create one for you.

-final animationTicker = animation.ticker(); // creates a new ticker
+final animationTicker = animation.createTicker(); // creates a new ticker

 animationTicker.update(dt);
 ```